Why choose this course?

 It is important that we get to know you, your aspirations and your expectations.
 Therefore, before being accepted on to the programme all applicants will be invited to an informal interview to discuss the course, the nature of the programme, and what will be expected of you during it.
 Interviews will normally take place at the university campus, but special arrangements may be made if you have difficulty attending.

-The university welcomes applications from every sector of society, and the College of Law, Humanities and Social Sciences is a signatory to the Equality in Publishing Charter.
+The university welcomes applications from every sector of society, and the College of Arts, Humanities and Education is a signatory to the Equality in Publishing Charter.

 If English is not your first language you will need to have passed the International English Language Teaching System (IELTS) at the overall level IELTS 7.0, including a minimum score of 5.5 in each test category.
 (Where appropriate the university’s International Admissions office can give further details, including information regarding approved IELTS test centres.)
 The English language qualification required by this programme is at a higher level than that required for other university programmes: the reason for this is that throughout the MA Publishing programme you will have to work with the English language at an advanced level.